NavierStokesSolver

 The low-dissipation Roe scheme in Flow360 is a modification of the Roe scheme designed to address low Mach number problems and achieve reduced numerical dissipation in the range of higher-resolved wave numbers.

-It is compatible with unsteady simulations and cannot be used with steady simulations.
+For steady simulations with the low-dissipation scheme, it is strongly recommend NOT to use Ramp CFL and use adaptive CFL instead due to divergence issue.
 For flow conditions with low Mach numbers and low Reynolds numbers, it is more effective.

 The low-dissipation parameter determines the reduction in numerical flux dissipation.
 The recommended value for this parameter is 0.2.
 However, to achieve better convergence, a value of 0.5 can be used.